IceLuna/Eagle/docs/source/getstarted/installation.rst

 Go to `Releases <https://github.com/IceLuna/Eagle/releases>`_ where you will see all engine releases.
 Each post has files attached to it and there you'll see a `.zip` archieve with the engine.
 Download it and unpack it.
 Go to ``Eagle-Editor`` folder and run the engine (``Eagle-Editor.exe``).

-For writing scripts, open the ``ProjectFolder/ProjectName.sln`` file.
-For that you'll need Visual Studio with `.NET SDK` support.
+For writing scripts you'll need Visual Studio with `.NET SDK` support.

 Go :ref:`here <scripts_guide>` to learn more about writing scripts.